7-Eleven: Fuel

 Speedway), BP, and Sunoco (the latter two being from 7-Eleven's acquisitions of their company-owned-and-operated locations in the area) and also having previously offered Citgo and Pennzoil at some locations.
 In more recent years, some 7-Eleven locations sell 7-Eleven branded fuel without a Big Oil brand, much like 7-Eleven's primary rival Circle K has done in recent years.

 7-Eleven signed an agreement with Exxon-Mobil in December 2010 for the acquisition of 183 sites in Florida.
 This was followed by the acquisition of 51 ExxonMobil sites in North Texas in August 2011.

+Regardless of fuel brand, 7-Eleven has its own fleet network, 7 Fleet, for business customers and truck drivers at locations large enough to feature dedicated fueling lanes for semi trucks, though 7 Fleet can also be used at standard 7-Eleven locations as well.
+It is mostly designed to compete with Pilot Flying J's One9 Network designed for owner-operator drivers, as well as drivers that go to standard Pilot Flying J, Love's Travel Stops & Country Stores, and TravelCenters of America locations.

-On August 2, 2020, Seven & I Holdings announced to buy Speedway LLC for $21 billion.
+On August 2, 2020, Seven & i Holdings announced to buy Speedway LLC for $21 billion.
 The deal closed on May 14, 2021.
 7-Eleven was ordered by U.S. antitrust regulators to divest 293 stores across 20 states.
 124 stores were sold to Anabi Oil, 106 stores were sold to Cross-America Partners LP and 63 stores were sold to Jacksons Food Stores.
+7-Eleven also dropped Speedway's participation in Pilot Flying J's One9 Network in favor of 7 Fleet.

 South America

 Brazil

 In Brazil, during the 1990s, 7-Eleven had 17 stores in the city of São Paulo in a joint venture between Esteve S.A.
 Exportadora and Southland Corporation, but all closed due to high competition.
-In 2018, the company entered into partnership talks to operate convenience stores at gas stations operated by Petrobras Distribuidora in the country, but this did not progress beyond.
+In 2018, the company entered into partnership talks to operate convenience stores at gas stations operated by Petrobras Distribuidora in the country, but these did not progress further.